A deep learning approach to inverse medium scattering: Learning regularizers from a direct imaging method: Numerical experiments

 We use \textit{Ellipse Dataset} (see Subsection \ref{S5_1_3}) to train our deep neural network $\mathcal{M}_\Theta$.
 During the training process, $1800$ samples are used for training $\mathcal{M}_\Theta$ with the training strategy mentioned in Subsection \ref{S3_2_2} and $200$ samples are used to validate the training performance.
+For fairness, we adopt the same training samples for the deep neural network used in \textit{Post-processing Algorithm}.

-We first investigate the influence of the value of different contrasts on \textit{Landweber Algorithm}, \textit{Learned Projected Algorithm} and \textit{Learned Variational Algorithm} quantitatively.
+We first investigate the influence of the value of different contrasts on \textit{Landweber Algorithm}, \textit{Post-processing Algorithm}, \textit{Learned Projected Algorithm} and \textit{Learned Variational Algorithm} quantitatively.
 To do this, we consider three cases with the noise level $\delta=5\%$, which are denoted as Cases 1.1, 1.2 and 1.3.
 In all three cases, we generate $100$ samples from the \textit{Ellipse Dataset} to represent the exact contrast matrices.
 For Cases 1.1, 1.2 and 1.3, we set the norm $\|\cdot\|_{\max}$ of each exact contrast matrix to be $2,3$ and $4,$ respectively.
-Table \ref{T1} presents the average value of the relative error $\mathcal{E}$ for the three algorithms mentioned above for these three cases.
+Table \ref{T1} presents the average values of the relative error $\mathcal{E}$ for the four algorithms mentioned above for these three cases.
 Figure \ref{F1} presents the reconstruction results of several samples from the three cases.
-Each column of Figure \ref{F1} shows the normalization of the imaging matrix (i.e., the direct imaging method), the approximate support generated by $\mathcal{M}_{\widehat{\Theta}}$, the numerical reconstruction by the three algorithms and the ground truth for one sample.
-It can be seen in Table \ref{T1} and Figure \ref{F1} that the proposed inversion algorithms outperform the \textit{Landweber Algorithm}, which shows the advantage offered by the deep learning method.
-Moreover, our experiments show that the proposed inversion algorithms give satisfactory results even for the case when the value of the contrasts for testing is higher than those for training.
-This may be because our deep neural network $\mathcal{M}_{\widehat{\Theta}}$ can extract the a priori information of the shape and location (i.e., the support) information from the direct imaging method for various values of different contrasts, which is critical a priori information for good reconstruction.
+Each row of Figure \ref{F1} shows the normalization of the imaging matrix (see step 1 of Algorithms \ref{P} and \ref{V}), the approximate support generated by $\mathcal{M}_{\widehat{\Theta}}$ (see step 2 of Algorithms \ref{P} and \ref{V}), the numerical reconstructions by the four algorithms and the ground truth for one sample.
+It can be seen in Table \ref{T1} and Figure \ref{F1} that the proposed inversion algorithms outperform the \textit{Landweber Algorithm} and \textit{Post-processing Algorithm}, especially in the high contrast case, which shows the advantage offered by our deep neural network $\mathcal{M}_{\widehat{\Theta}}$.
+Moreover, our experiments show that the proposed inversion algorithms give satisfactory results even for the case when the value of the contrasts for testing is higher than those for training (see the last column of Table \ref{T1} as well as the fifth and sixth rows of Figure \ref{F1}).
+This may be because our deep neural network $\mathcal{M}_{\widehat{\Theta}}$ can extract the a priori information of the support from the direct imaging method for various values of different contrasts, which is critical a priori information for good reconstruction.